Rotation Director: Mandana Torabi, MD

-The majority of children and adolescents treated on the inpatient unit have severe behavior disorders, such as conduct disorder, attention deficit-hyperactivity disorder, or both (45 percent); approximately 75 percent of them have co-morbid learning and/or communication disorders.
-Other diagnoses include spectrum disorders (30 percent), anxiety disorders (15 percent), schizophrenia and psychotic disorders (5 percent), and pervasive developmental disorders and mild mental retardation (5 percent), depressive.
+The majority of children and adolescents treated on the inpatient unit have severe behavior disorders, such as conduct disorder, attention deficit-hyperactivity disorder, or both; many of these patients have co-morbid learning and/or communication disorders.
+Other diagnoses include mood disorders, anxiety disorders, schizophrenia and psychotic disorders, and autism spectrum disorder (ASD), and intellectual disability.
 Most of the children are raised in chaotic and stressful environments; many are in foster care.
 A variety of treatment modalities are employed, including individual, family and group psychotherapies, milieu and behavioral treatments, recreational therapies, psychopharmacologic, and psycho-educational interventions.
 The unit is organized to follow a behavioral schedule focusing on pro-social behavior.

 Each trainee carries a caseload of approximately five to six patients for whom they provide all psychiatric services including individual therapy, family therapy, milieu and behavioral treatment, and all medical evaluation and treatment interventions.
 Children are seen at least three times weekly and their family is seen one to two times weekly.
 The trainee has administrative responsibility for the interdisciplinary treatment team under the direct supervision of the unit attendings.
 Each trainee has the opportunity to lead a psychotherapy group under the supervision of the attending psychiatrist and also participate in the supervision and teaching of the third and fourth year medical students during their psychiatry rotation and/or elective, and assist in supervision and teaching of non-medical personnel.